nestordemeure/deepcube/README.md

     - best first search
     - breath first search
     - iterative deepening
+    - IDA*

 ## TODO

+apparently my korf heuristic is not optimistic, there is probably a bug somewhere...
+(can be check by running both the heuristic and a solver to see if the heuristic's value is always lower)

 - cube:
     - add function producing the worst cube possible (solve in 20 moves)